JrodM/PtrHash-C-Sharp-Port/README.md

 ## Contributing

 Areas for improvement:
-- Construction performance optimization (currently 4.56x slower than native at 10M keys)
+- Construction performance optimization (currently 1.6-1.8x slower than native at 10M keys)
+- Specialized `FasterPtrHashDictionary` implementation with perfect hashing and no key validation
-- Improved prefetching performance for streaming queries
+- Improved prefetching performance for streaming queries (currently underperforms)
 - External-memory construction (sharding) for massive datasets

 ## License